codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 ### Tech stack

-Rust is the chosen language fo this project, I'm not really familiar yet with the current trends and best practices, last time I checked `actix` and `sqlx` were the backbone of any backend application.
+Rust is the chosen language for this project, I'm not really familiar yet with the current trends and best practices, last time I checked `actix` and `sqlx` were the backbone of any backend application.
 After some recognition work, this is what I came up with: